Izenda7Series/docs/ref/api_copy_console.rst

    * - `POST copyManagement/console/validate/destination`_
      - Validates that destination tenants, database mappings and role mappings are correct.
    * - `POST copyManagement/console/loadreport`_
-     - Returns all report and related data to be copied to another system.
+     - Returns all report/template and related data to be copied to another system.
    * - `POST copyManagement/console/copyreport`_
      - Copies report and related data to a system.
    * - `POST copyManagement/console/updatesubreport`_